 Aims and Objective:

-The Journal is a peer-reviewed biomedical journal, aims to provide medical and allied Health professionals with current information relevant to the diagnosis, investigations, management and other health related issues.
-Each issue contains a series of original research papers, systematic review articles, case report, commentaries, short communications, new techniques, editorials and letters to the editor by scholars of biomedical sciences from Pakistan and abroad covering a range of current topics in medical research.
-It covers the core biomedical health science subjects, basic medical sciences and emerging community problems, prepared in accordance with the “uniform requirements for submission to biomedical journals” laid down by international Committee of Medical Journals Editors (ICMJE).
-All publications of JUMDC are peer reviewed by subject Specialists from Pakistan and abroad.
+The journal is a peer-reviewed biomedical journal that aims to provide medical and allied health professionals with current information relevant to diagnosis, investigations, management, and other health-related issues.
+Each issue contains a series of original research papers, systematic review articles, case reports, commentaries, short communications, new techniques, editorials, and letters to the editor by scholars of biomedical sciences from Pakistan and abroad covering a range of current topics in medical research.
+It covers the core biomedical health science subjects, basic medical sciences, and emerging community problems, prepared in accordance with the “uniform requirements for submission to biomedical journals” laid down by the International Committee of Medical Journals Editors (ICMJE).
+All publications of JUMDC are peer-reviewed by subject Specialists from Pakistan and abroad.

 Title of the Manuscript

-- All original articles must accompany a structured abstract upto 250 words.
-It should include Objective of the study, Material and Methods, Results & Conclusions.
-Emphasise new and significant aspects of the study or observations.
-This page should contain structured abstract and key words only.
-Abstract should reflect the content of the article accurately.
+- All original articles must accompany a structured abstract of up to 250 words.
+It should include the Objective of the study, Methodology, Results & Conclusions.
+Emphasize new and significant aspects of the study or observations.
+This page should contain structured abstracts and keywords only.

-- Keywords: Use terms from the Medical Subject Headings (MeSH) list of index medicus, if suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.
+- Keywords: Use terms from the Medical Subject Headings (MeSH) list of index Medicus, if suitable MeSH terms are not yet available for recently introduced terms, present terms may be used.

 Methodology: This section should include the following without subheadings in an organized manner.